Skip to content

 Tutorial

-In this tutorial, you'll learn about Python namespaces, the structures used to store and organize the symbolic names created during execution of a Python program.
-You'll learn when namespaces are created, how they are implemented, and how they define variable scope.
+In this tutorial, you'll learn about Python namespaces, the structures that store and organize the symbolic names during the execution of a Python program.
+You'll learn when namespaces are created, how they're implemented, and how they support variable scope.

 For additional information on related topics, take a look at the following resources: